bytebase/bytebase.com-old/content/blog/what-is-database-schema.md

 - The database data
 - The database schema

+The database server is a computation component and is stateless.
+The database data holds the state while the database schema holds the structure of the state (metadata).
+Database users often use SQL to instruct the database server to manipulate the underlying database data.
+SQL stands for _Structured Query Language_ which is based on the structure that the database schema provides.

 ## The Database Server

 The database server is a process or a set of processes running inside a computation environment.
 The computation environment provides processing power.
 It could be a physical computer, a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) or a lightweight [container](https://en.wikipedia.org/wiki/OS-level_virtualization).

 ## The Database Data

 The database data records the business application information such as order information, customer profile, etc. The database data is stored on the physical disk.
-Database users often use SQL to instruct the database server to manipulate the underlying database data.
 People always use a cylinder to represent a database because, in old days, database data is stored there.
 Oracle, the world’s largest database company, headquarters are a set of cylinder buildings.

 ![_](/static/blog/what-is-database-schema/oracle-headquarter.webp)